Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space: Introduction

 \looseness=-1 Thus, our approach will essentially create ``bubbles'' of latent computation consisting of forked residuals for difficult tokens (i.e., those with high cumulative scores) for additional thinking, before merging them to produce the final output token.

-We conduct a variety of pretraining experiments across 150M to 772M scales and make the following contributions:
+We conduct a variety of pretraining experiments across 150M to 1.9B scales and make the following contributions:

-\begin{enumerate} \item We introduce the first-known architecture to enable the unsupervised dynamic allocation of latent parallel computation, trainable as a regular decoder LM without any additional signal beyond language modeling loss. \item We demonstrate that our approach performs better in validation perplexity as well in zero-shot evals of LAMBADA and HellaSwag against two competitive baselines---a regular \textit{parameter matched} transformer, as well as a non-adaptive \textit{computation matched} approach where the input residual is copied multiple times as filler tokens for additional computation before decoding.
-We additionally perform competitively against BLiMP and PIQA. \item We further show that our method correctly allocates computation at \textit{interpretable} regions of extra computation.
-In particular, our method allocates more computation at regions of higher uncertainty (i.e., posterior entropy). \end{enumerate}
+\begin{enumerate} \item We introduce the first-known architecture to enable the unsupervised dynamic allocation of latent parallel computation, trainable as a regular decoder LM without any additional signal beyond language modeling loss. \item We demonstrate that our approach performs better in all zero-shot evals as well as in GSM8K pass@1 using only \textit{half of the training token budget} compared to baseline at 1.9B scale, and performance scales across 150M-1.9B scales \item We further show that our method correctly allocates computation at \textit{interpretable} regions {of extra computation.
+Specifically, our method allocates more computation at regions} of higher uncertainty (i.e., posterior entropy). \end{enumerate} We release both PyTorch \footnote{https://github.com/stanfordnlp/thoughtbubbles} and Jax \footnote{https://github.com/jemoka/fork-xla} implementations for the community.